karboosx/procer/readme.md

 > **Note:** The `custom_function` method should have a `Context` object as the first argument and an array of arguments as the second argument.
 >
-> The `Context` object contains the variables that were defined in the Karboosx\Procer code.
+> The `Context` object contains the variables that were defined in the Procer code.

 ## TODO
 - [ ] Signals (50%)